kbatseli/AbTensors/README.md

 ## 2. Run .jl files in the cloud via Binder

 If installing Julia is not possible then these notebooks can be run in the cloud via [Binder](https://mybinder.org/) instead.
 Please note that this option might be quite slow so please be patient.
 Simply click on the hyperlinks below to run the notebooks.
-Once the notebook has opened, click on "Run notebook code" in the upper right corner.
+Once the notebook has opened, click on "Run notebook code" in the upper right corner and then on the Binder button.

 [Application 1 - Sampling structured tensor priors](https://binder.plutojl.org/v0.19.36/open?url=https%253A%252F%252Fraw.githubusercontent.com%252FTUDelft-DeTAIL%252FAbTensors%252Fmain%252FAbTensors1.jl)